-TPC Harding Park: Host of The Presidents Cup 2025
+TPC Harding Park: Host of the Presidents Cup 2026

-The Presidents Cup, a team match-play competition featuring 24 of the world’s top golfers – 12 from the United States and 12 from around the world, excluding Europe – is held every two years, and since 1996 has alternated between United States and international venues.
+The Presidents Cup, a team match-play competition featuring 24 of the world’s top golfers – 12 from the United States and 12 from around the world, excluding Europe – is held every two years, and since 1996 has alternated between the United States and international venues.
 The Presidents Cup was developed to give the world’s best non-European players an opportunity to compete in international team match-play competition.
-The U.S. Team has won eight of the 10 previous Presidents Cups, and the only outright win by the International Team came at the 1998 event in Melbourne.
-A historic 17-17 tie came in 2003 when the event was held in South Africa.